 Jewellery with Meaning

 Inspired by people - our Biography Collection allows you to adorn jewellery with meaning.
 Discover our array of charm accessories as unique as you are.
 Treat yourself or a loved one to keepsake jewellery that best represents your personality.
-Click on any of the images below to learn more about our Biography icons & symbols.

 In many cultures, the butterfly is associated with the soul and therefore is a deep and meaningful representation of life.
 Not only this, but a butterfly is seen as a symbol of transformation and change.